 Ample free parking is provided to patient families and visitors to West Campus.
 With more than 1,000 available spaces, the convenient parking area makes the lives of families a little easier, especially for those families with children requiring frequent care.

-An ATM is conveniently located in the main lobby.
+An ATM is conveniently located in 1st floor Pathology Hallway.

 The Pi Beta Phi book nooks provide various books of different genres for patients and families to read for their enjoyment.
 You can find book nooks on every floor in various locations throughout the hospital.

 Enjoy a freshly brewed cup of Starbuck’s coffee at the coffee shop located in the main lobby.
 The coffee shop is open seven days a week Monday — Sunday from 6:30 am to 2:30 pm.

 Valet services are not available at this campus.
 However, a complimentary courtesy golf cart will be available Monday through Friday from 7:30 am to 6 pm to assist families with getting to and from their vehicle.

 Texas Children's Hospital West Campus is proud to offer meals, snacks and beverages provided by Luby’s® culinary service.
 The guest dining area (Dot's Cafeteria) is located on the 1st floor and is open Monday through Friday from 7:30 am to 6:30 pm (832-227-1252).
 Patients can make meal selection choices and also request room service seven days a week from 7 am to 6 pm by calling 832-826-4300.
 Vending machines are conveniently located in the dining area, PICU Family Lounge and the Emergency Center.

 The gift shop is located in the main lobby area and is open Monday through Friday from 8 am to 4:15 pm.